Kyle627/CIS106-Kyle-Walczak-/README.md

 My first week of programming went fairly smoothly.
 I got a piece of the tedious nature that programming requires.
 I learned about program design and the planning steps required for programming.
 I think working with flow charts will be an interesting piece to the class.
 I’ve worked with schematics for the last seven years so I relate flow charts to schematics however; for computer programs rather than electronics.
 Messing around with source code language from my flow chart showed me how the syntax changes between languages without changing the output.
 I learned what an Integrated Development Environment (IDE) is and how to use one.
 The IDE I used was recommended, GDB online debugger.
 I plan to continue to use this IDE.

+## Assignment 3

+This assignment taught me how to use data from the program user.
+I was having trouble with combing the converted age with a string but have since learned how to concatenate items together.
+The next issue that occurred was my output spacing.
+The spacing on my output msg was not correct, I had to manually add spaces inside the quotation marks.
+I learned how to use basic arithmetic within my program to convert a dog’s age from human years to puppy years.
+I used the Pascal case to label my variables as I find this easier to read than the Camel case.
+I intend to use these tools throughout this class and further into my programming career.